mysociety/fixmystreet/customising/cobrand-module.md

 not be needed for most installs.
 Listed below are the most useful options that can be changed:

+* language_override

+    Return a language code string from this function if you wish your cobrand to always be in a particular language, rather than try and work it out from the domain name or the browser’s settings.

 * geocode_postcode

     This function is used to convert postcodes (zip codes, etc.) entered into a